okiba-gang/okiba/packages/arrays/README.md

 #### Returns

-`any` The first element or the argument
+`any` The first element or the argument, undefined if empty array
 ## castArray(castable)